microsoft/bedrock/docs/fabrikate/README.md

 Then run the command: `KUBECONFIG=./output/bedrock_kube_config kubectl logs -f flux-6ccd98596b-v4r7d --namespace=flux`.
 This will display a running log of the deployment.

-Now push the azure-vote.yaml file that Fabrikate created in the `/generated/common` directory to the repo specified in the `.tfvars` file, or simply drop it to the GitHub repo.
+Now push the azure-vote.yaml file that Fabrikate created in the `/generated/common` directory to the repo specified in the `.tfvars` file.
+Or, simply drop it to the GitHub repo.
 Flux is querying the repo for changes and will deploy the new service replicas as defined by this manifest.

 Watch the running log for changes: